 Then the best possible reading glass prescription is determined.
 Various magnification tools are evaluated including hand magnifiers, telescopes and electronic magnification devices.
 Sun glass lenses, tints and anti-glare coatings are also provided, as needed.

 Non-optical devices are discussed including such items as lighting, large number telephones, talking watches, etc.

 The patient is educated about his/her visual condition and options for treatment.
 Assistance is provided to the patient in learning about other services that are available in the community.
 Funding resources are discussed.

 People with significant visual impairment should contact the

 Pennsylvania State Bureau of Blindness and Visual Services

 Wilkes-Barre, PA 18702

-People with significant visual impairment should also contact the Berks County Association for the Blind for support and information.
+People with significant visual impairment should also contact the Vision Resource Center of Berks County for support and information.

 2020 Hampden Blvd